vulnerable-apps/yrpreyLibrary/Readme.md

 ## How Install

 * 1º - Install and configure Apache, PHP and MySQL on your Linux
-* 2º - Import the YRpreyPHP files to /var/www/
+* 2º - Import the YRpreyLibrary files to /var/www/
-* 3º - Create a database named "yrprey"
+* 3º - Create a database named "yrpreybib"
 * 4º - Import the yrprey.sql into the database.
 * 5º - Access the address http://localhost in your browser